Labour Relations Foundations

 - Conclude agreements

-h) Simulated Collective Bargaining Game
+h) Collective Bargaining Simulation

-We call it a game but you will quickly learn to take this simulation seriously.
 Your team will meet in the evening to develop a bargaining strategy, assess priorities and interests and develop an opening statement.
 Then the team will meet again to negotiate all outstanding issues.
 Experienced coaches are on the sidelines to observe and offer feedback on the effectiveness of bargaining strategy, skills, and style.

 i) LR's Role: Creating a Higher Performance Culture